AtmegaBuzz/weebserver/README.md

     make
 ```

-## .config
+## .config for server configurations
-The website which is going to be hosted should conatin .config file
+The website which is going to be hosted should conatin .config file.
+[Example](https://github.com/AtmegaBuzz/webserver/tree/master/website)

 ```
     server_ip = 192.168.0.4;